Siege of Perekop (1920): Assault on the Yushun positions

-Persecution and occupation of the cities of Crimea
+Occupation of the cities of Crimea

 By 12 November 1920, the Red Army had captured Yushun, forcing the white troops into a retreat.
 Mikhail Frunze gave his troops a day’s notice (to put their units in order) and sent a telegram to Pyotr Wrangel suggesting that he capitulate, but no answer was received.
 White troops hastily retreated to the ports (Yevpatoriya, Sevastopol, Yalta, Feodosiya and Kerch), where they were loaded onto ships for evacuation.
-Unlike the disastrous evacuations of Odesa and Novorossiysk, it was planned and carried out in a relatively organized manner.
+Unlike the disastrous evacuations of Odessa and Novorossiysk, it was planned and carried out in a relatively organized manner.

 Some generals and politicians offered to give the last battle to the Red Army, but Alexander Kutepov responded with a short answer: "Putting the army in the field is not a tricky business".

 On 13 November the Red Army occupied Simferopol.
 By 15 November, the Red Army had also occupied Sevastopol and Feodosiya.
 The White Guards were able to break away from the Red Army and boarding the evacuation ships took place without shelling.
 When the last ships had already moved away from the moorings, suddenly one destroyer rushed back to the port - they had forgotten the battalion of the Markov regiment guarding the port.
 They quickly landed it, and the ship returned to the squadron.
 On 16 November, the Red Army occupied Kerch and, on 17 November, it occupied Yalta.

 The result of the Perekop-Chongar operation was the breakthrough of the Red Army into the territory of Crimea, the evacuation of the Russian Army and part of the civilian population abroad, and the establishment of Soviet power in Crimea.
 The last major front of the Civil War was liquidated.
 Soviet historiography recognized that the victory in this operation was achieved due to the concentration of superior forces and means on the main directions of the offensive.